hushenwei2000/rvv-atg/README.md

 - Check all generated folders.
 Find out if test file FAIL and the statistics of COVERAGE.
 - Output will in 'check_all.out'.

+## Known Bugs
+- Lack of vmerge, vext tests
+- Lack of load store eew=64 tests
+- vluxsegei8, vluxsegei16, vluxsegei32 can not be generated
+- vlre8, vlre32 can not be generated

 ## Support Configuration